juanmaguitar/training-js-vueling/README.md

 ## Training Goals ##

-Learn and practice some advanced concepts of Javascript so the students can apply this knowledge to create a more organized, efficient, scalable, tested and documented javascript code within a team environment.
+Learn and practice some advanced concepts of Javascript so the students can apply this knowledge in their daily work to create a more organized, efficient, scalable, tested and documented javascript code within a team environment.

 ## Contents ##